 To my fellow zebras (and zebroids) – stay strong.
 You are not losing your minds, just your bodies, even if it feels like the former sometimes.
 (MCAD and pain-driven brain fog sure don’t help!)

 Please find a support group any way and anywhere you can.
 You deserve it.
 Especially if your family have dismissed or invalidated or abused you at all.
-You can build a second zebra family and surround yourself with the love and support you need and deserve in spite of your genes.
+You can build a second chosen family and surround yourself with the love and support you need and deserve in spite of your genes.
 And there is some recovery possible, keep the faith!

 But to all our doctors and nurses (and family members) – we don’t hate you!
 You ARE smart.
 But… please just consider being a little more dialectic (open-minded), and allowing for other possibilities, especially the possibility that your patients may know as much or more than you about their conditions even if it’s not obvious to you!

 Especially in this internet-driven information age.
 We aren’t out to get you!
-We just need your respect, and an ear.
+We just need your respect, support, and an ear.
 We know you’re just human, but you have to allow yourself to be too, okay?

 We don’t mind.
 We’ll respect you much more for admitting “I don’t really know about that, I need to look into it further”, than to just dismiss us out of hand because you think you know it all or are too busy.